michaelpatrickpurcell/xix/README.md

 ### Hands
 Throughout the game, you will both manage two hands of cards:
   - **Closed Hand**: These cards are kept secret from your opponent.
-You should hold these cards so that you can see the faces of the cards but your opponent cannot.
+Hold these cards so that you can see the faces of the cards but your opponent cannot.
   - **Open Hand**: These cards are not secret.
-You should place these cards face up on the table in front of you.
+Place these cards face up on the table in front of you.

 You will start the game with the six cards that were dealt to you during the setup in your closed hand.
 You will start the game with no cards in your open hand.